-Batch indexing into offline Solr shards is mainly intended for offline use-cases by experts.
-Cases requiring read-only indexes for searching can be handled using batch indexing without the --go-live option.
-By not using GoLive, you can avoid copying datasets between segments, thereby reducing resource demands.
+Batch indexing into offline Solr shards is mainly intended for offline use-cases by advanced users.
+Use cases requiring read-only indexes for searching can be handled by using batch indexing without the --go-live option.
+By not using GoLive, you can avoid copying datasets between segments, thereby reducing resource utilization.